elixir-cldr/cldr/README.md

 * `MyApp.Cldr.get_locale/0`
 * `MyApp.Cldr.known_locale_names/0`
 * `MyApp.Cldr.Locale.new/1`
+* `MyApp.Cldr.validate_locale/1`

 To access the raw Cldr data for a locale the `Cldr.Config` module is available.
 Note that the functions in `Cldr.Config` are typically used by library authors.
 The most useful function is:

 * `Cldr.Config.get_locale/2` which returns a map of all the CLDR data known to `Cldr`.
 Since this data is read from a file, parsed and then formatted it is a function that should be used with care due to the material performance implications.  `Cldr` uses this function during compilation to build functions that return the relevant data with higher performance and these functions are to be preferred over the use of `Cldr.Config.get_locale/2`.

+## Use Case

-## Use this package when you have a requirement to...
+Use this library if you need to:

 * Support multiple languages and locales in your application

-* Need to support formatting numbers, dates, times, date-times, units and lists in one language or many
+* Support formatting numbers, dates, times, date-times, units and lists in one language or many

-* Access the data maintained in the CLDR repository in a functional manner
+* Need to access the data maintained in the CLDR repository in a functional manner

 * Parse an [Accept-Language](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.4) http header or a [language tag](https://tools.ietf.org/html/bcp47)